grantcs26/Real-Estate-Investment-Analysis/README.md

 # Real-Estate-Investment-Analysis
 This is a simple tool that uses the most recent recorded and distributed housing data published by Zillow here: https://www.zillow.com/research/data/
+The tool calculates an Investment Score for each city based on a normalized rent-to-price ratio and rent yield, identifying prime real estate markets.

 In order to use the tool, please use the link to go to Zillow's page, and download the two datasets: